⚡️ Ideas

 Why is this a problem for you?

-Because Tana currently lacks support for long-form writing, we are forced to use other tools for writing long-form content.
-This disrupts the workflow and prevents us from having all research, outlines, and drafts in the same app.
+Since Tana currently lacks support for long-form writing, we are forced to use other tools for writing long-form content.

 ───────────────